 The 457th had been short-lived.
 They had taken part in many of Europe’s major battles, seen action over Normandy, the breakout at St. Lo, supported the Airborne attack on Holland and the crossing over the Rhine into Germany itself.
 They had bombed many of Germany’s major cities, including the heart of the German Reich, Berlin.
 In all, the 457th flew 236 missions, dropping 17,000 tons of bombs, and destroying 33 enemy fighters (along with 12 probable and 50 damaged).
 They lost a total of 83 aircraft to enemy action, with a small number being scrapped following accidents and heavy flak damage.

 Glatton quickly returned to agriculture.
 The vast technical area was demolished, concrete tracks were dug up and buildings removed.
 Two of the three runways however, remained, and during the 1970s flying activity began to return once more.
 The main runway was resurfaced, and is now used by the Peterborough Business Airport whilst the second runway remains in its original concrete but unlicensed for any aviation activity.
 The third runway has been turned into the road that traverses the site, but all other hard tracks have all but gone.

 The original control tower was demolished years ago but a new one has been built and flying continues in the form of microlight, helicopter and fixed wing training.

-From Glatton, we continue on south.
-Here we find the second site of this trail, another American base, that of RAF Kimbolton – home of the 379th BG.
+From Glatton, the Trail continues on south.
+Here we find the second site of this trip, another American air base, that of RAF Kimbolton – home of the 379th BG.

 RAF Kimbolton.
 (Station 117)